 1. Re-instate a continuous walking track in the Pt Nepean Road public road reserve, generally 20m back from the main road towards the houses, by linking over-grown paths, existing service roads and the new paved shared paths.
-This will provide a direct enjoyable opportunity for locals to commute-walk to the local Blairgowrie shops and for tourists to enjoy an outing-walk from Rye to Sorrento – Completed.
+This will provide a direct enjoyable opportunity for locals to commute-walk to the local Blairgowrie shops and for tourists to enjoy an outing-walk from Rye to Sorrento – Completed with some variation.

 2A.
 A large bicycle rails installation at the Blairgowrie shops to encourage cycling rather than driving to the shops.